sisrfeng/coc-wiki/Install-coc.nvim.md

 call dein#add('neoclide/coc.nvim', { 'merged': 0, 'rev': 'master', 'build': 'yarn install --frozen-lockfile' })
 ```

-**Note:** When `'merged': 0` not present, coc.nvim will be unable to start.
+**Note:** When `'merged': 0` not present, coc.nvim not able to start.

 **Note:** Depends on your network and CPU, first build might take a while.

-If you have trouble compiling from source when using dein, try in your shell:
+If you have trouble compiling from source when using dein, try these shell commands:

 ```sh
 cd ~/.cache/dein/repos/github.com/neoclide/coc.nvim